seb1080/webOneBiteAtaTime/basics/docker/Docker Cheat Sheet.md

 postgres=#\q
 ```

 Access the container.
-That will create a database inside the Postgresql container.
+That will create a database inside the PostgreSQL container.

 ```bash
 docker exec -it taxi-pg-test bash